Kanga-Who/home-assistant/Supervised Install on Debian.md

 ## Installing Home Assistant Supervised on Debian 11
+##  :stop_sign: Before proceeding, please read the following information :stop_sign:

+It is being made increasing difficult to run a Supervised installation, by choosing to do so you understand the guidelines linked in the next paragraph.
+If you are new to Home Assistant and/or Linux, then this installation type is most likely not for you and you should choose to run [Home Assistant OS](https://www.home-assistant.io/installation/generic-x86-64) on your machine

+:warning: Using Debian 11 and following a strict set of guidelines available [HERE](https://github.com/home-assistant/architecture/blob/6da4482d171f2ef04de9320d313526653b5818b4/adr/0014-home-assistant-supervised.md) will give you an[u] officially supported[/u] installation of Home Assistant Supervised.
+If you choose at anytime to install additional software to the Debian operating system, your installation may become officially unsupported.

+:warning: If you do not understand what this means, or that making almost any changes to the underlying OS may render your install Unsupported/Unhealthy, this installation method is not for you and you should install HA OS.
+If you do not require the supervisor, then installing [HA Container](https://www.home-assistant.io/installation/generic-x86-64#install-home-assistant-container) may be a better option and will allow you full control over the OS to install additional software and Docker containers.

+_____________________________
 This guide will help you to install Home Assistant Supervised, on almost any machine type you choose.
 This guide has been tested on machines including a Lenovo m72e, Dell Optiplex SFF 990, Dell Optiplex USFF 780 and a HP T520 thin client.

-:warning: Using Debian 11 and following a strict set of guidelines available [HERE](https://github.com/home-assistant/architecture/blob/master/adr/0014-home-assistant-supervised.md) will give you a supported installation of Home Assistant Supervised.
-If you choose at anytime to install additional software to the Debian operating system, your installation will become officially unsupported.
-Community support via the forums is always available however.

 While every effort has been made to ensure this guide complies with [ADR-0014](https://github.com/home-assistant/architecture/blob/master/adr/0014-home-assistant-supervised.md), no guarantee can be made it does now, or in the future.